-Some data privacy laws such as the UK GDPR give individuals specific rights in relation to their data.
+Some data privacy laws such as the GDPR give individuals specific rights in relation to their data.
 As a data controller, Accenture must have processes in place to help individuals exercise these rights.
-While the rights differ according to countries, we have adopted the broadest definition of these rights and they are incorporated within our UK BCR.
-That means someone who works for Accenture in a country with no privacy laws would have the same rights under our UK BCR as someone who works in a country with privacy laws.
-The UK GDPR includes a comprehensive set of individuals' rights, which are as follows:
+While the rights differ according to countries, we have adopted the broadest definition of these rights and they are incorporated within our BCR.
+That means someone who works for Accenture in a country with no privacy laws would have the same rights under our BCR as someone who works in a country with privacy laws.
+The GDPR includes the most comprehensive set of individuals' rights, which are as follows: